VictorKid/FullStackEngineerChallenge/README.md

 # Submission

-This is my resule of the challenge project please read through to see what I have done in this project, thanks for your time!
+This is my result of the challenge project please read through to see what I have done in this project, thanks for your time!

 ## Description